POlsen-92/Portfolio_2/README.md

 # 08 Profile Update

 <pre>
-	For this project I updated the original profile I created a couple weeks ago along with updating my Github and LinkedIn profile along with my resume
+	For this project I updated the original profile I created a couple weeks ago along with updating my Github and LinkedIn profiles and my resume.
+	Within the updates to my profile I switched my background photo and adjusted the work's sections to feature project 1 in this course along with 3 other homework assignments.
+For the work features the photos transform upon hover and when clicked they redirect the user to the github repositories.
+	Within the github repositories any user can view a brief description of the project to the right of the page and a link to the deployed website below.
+If someone scrolls through the ReadMe's they will also see that I have updated the repos to include a 'Credits', 'License' and 'Creator' section at the bottom.
+	If a user were to scroll to the bottom of the profile they can find a buttom called 'Resume' which will redirect the user to a downloaded pdf file of my resume.
+For the updates to my resume I added a technical skills section which lists the certifications I've completed through Codecademy and below that there is a projects section.
+This section lists my first project in this program along with 2 homeworks.
+For each, there is a brief description and a GitHub link below.
+	If someone were to utilize the other links to my GitHub profile they will see a brief personal description along with the programming languages I have been learning and 6 pinned projects that each have descriptions to be viewed.
+In my LinkedIn profile there is a filled in 'About' section along with all of my work experience, education and coding certifications through CodeCademy.

 </pre>